quicksilver0/recommendationsystem_games/README.md

-# Exploration and recommendations system
+# Exploration and recommendation system
-You can find exploration of the dataset in colab notebook [Games_dataset_exploration_and_recommendation](https://colab.research.google.com/drive/1k82Q0hNYD8oQHkiPLEPnwiAQnm2fdcvR?usp=sharing)
+Exploration of the dataset can be found in colab [Games_dataset_exploration_and_recommendation](https://colab.research.google.com/drive/1k82Q0hNYD8oQHkiPLEPnwiAQnm2fdcvR?usp=sharing)

 ## Contents overview
 1. Installs